samuel2l/Context-Aware-Chatbot/README.md

 ollama pull mistral:7b-instruct-q4_K_M

-You can change the model used in like 15/16 in both files depending on preference
+You can change the model used in lines 15/16 in both files depending on preference

 ### Usage